-When the program starts, it displays an empty slide using the default slide design.
-To start, we will create a small portion of a presentation for "Escher & Sons Architects".
+We will create a small portion of a presentation for "Escher & Sons Architects".
 Specifically, you will create a title slide and two content slides providing a small portion of presentation material as part of a proposed solution for building a new municipal court building.